We believe purposeful partnerships can change the world

 The common goal of the partnership between CureVac and the Bill & Melinda Gates Foundation is to develop mRNA-based vaccines against various infectious diseases which have an enormous impact on global health.

 CureVac has teamed up with CEPI to further develop The RNA PrinterTM prototype, a transportable, down-scaled, automated mRNA printing facility that can rapidly provide mRNA-based vaccine candidates for known pathogens.
-Under the partnership, CureVac will undertake the preclinical (and eventual phase 1 clinical) development of such candidate vaccines—prioritizing Lassa fever, rabies, and yellow fever.
+Under the partnership, CureVac will undertake the preclinical (and eventual phase 1 clinical) development of such candidate vaccines—prioritizing Lassa fever, rabies, yellow fever and especially COVID-19.

 CureVac has partnered with the Schepens Eye Research Institute of Massachusetts Eye and Ear, a teaching hospital of Harvard Medical School, to discover and develop novel mRNA-based candidates for undisclosed eye indications.